ykurebayashi/ykurebayashi/README.md

 ### Hi There
-I'm a front-end developer from Brazil with over 2 years of development experience.
+I'm Yngwie Kurebayashi, a front-end developer from Brazil with over 3 years of development experience.
 My current stack is React/Next with TypeScript, but I'm also well-versed in JavaScript, HTML, CSS, Styled-Components, PHP and Wordpress.

+Currently positioned as a Mid-Level Software Developer at Wikimee, I play a pivotal role in spearheading the conception and seamless implementation of new features for the company's SaaS platform.
+In parallel, I am actively engaged in the creation of reusable React components using TypeScript and Styled-Components, contributing significantly to the development of the company's design system.

 In my last job, I worked with design systems creating reusable components, being responsible for building these in both React and WordPress environments.
 In my spare time, I enjoy developing games using Unity3D and C#.